Marco Greco, Software Architect, Couchbase | Couchbase Blog

 From N1QL to JavaScript and Back – Part 2: Basic Usage

-The previous blog introduced to you new features in JavaScript user-defined functions.
+In the previous blog introduced to you new features in JavaScript user-defined functions.
 We are now going to explore them in more detail.
-We start with a basic mechanism to execute N1QL statements inside JavaScript code.
-N1QL in JavaScript There are...
+Learn more.

 From N1QL to Javascript and Back – Part 1: Introduction